biowdl/biotdg/README.rst

       -p PLOIDY_TABLE, --ploidy-table PLOIDY_TABLE
                             Tab-delimited file with two columns specifying the chromosome name and its ploidy.
-By default all chromosomes have a ploidy of 2
+By default all chromosomes have a ploidy of 2.
       -s SAMPLE_NAME, --sample-name SAMPLE_NAME
-                            name of the sample to generate.
-The sample must be in the VCF file
+                            Name of the sample to generate.
+The sample must be in the VCF file.
       -z RANDOM_SEED, --random-seed RANDOM_SEED
-                            random seed for dwgsim (default: 1)
+                            Random seed for dwgsim (default: 1).
       -l READ_LENGTH, --read-length READ_LENGTH
-                            read length to be used by dwgsim -C COVERAGE, --coverage COVERAGE
+                            Read length to be used by dwgsim.
+      -C COVERAGE, --coverage COVERAGE
                             Average coverage for the generated reads.
 NOTE: This is multiplied by the ploidy of the chromosome.